robbobfrh84/ATD_API/README.md

 Enhanced Features:
 - [ ] List the routes that stop near a location.
 Specify the location using latitude and longitude.
 You can fetch this data by querying stops.txt, stop_times.txt, and trips.txt
 - [ ] List the next five trips arriving at a particular stop.
 Specify the stop_id and time.
 You can fetch this data by querying stops.txt, stop_times.txt, and trips.txt.
-- [ ] Refactor how .txt files are quired to generate object by reading line-by-line instead of reading the entire file first. * See resources

 ### Resources